50054-cdpa/notes/docs/code_generation.md

 ## Optimizing JVM bytecode

-Though it is limited, there is room to opimize the JVM bytecode.
+Though it is limited, there is room to optimize the JVM bytecode.
 For example,

 From the following SIMP program